docs-dev/docs/guides/migrating.md

 ## Versioning

-Instead of separate versioning, all modules in the `@feathersjs` namespace have been updated to use the same version number.
-This means that the current release (Crow) will be **Feathers v4** and using this release means all `@feathersjs/` module dependencies show a version of `4.x.x` (`4.0.0-pre.x` for prereleases).
+Instead of separate versioning, all modules in the `@docs-dev` namespace have been updated to use the same version number.
+This means that the current release (Crow) will be **Feathers v4** and using this release means all `@docs-dev/` module dependencies show a version of `4.x.x` (`4.0.0-pre.x` for prereleases).
 For historical reasons the first official version will be `4.3.0`.

 The [database adapters](../api/databases/adapters.md) will continue to be individually versioned, since they can be used with most Feathers versions from v2 and up.

 ## Auto upgrade

-The `@feathersjs/cli` comes with a command to automatically upgrade applications generated through `@feathersjs/cli` (v3.x) with most of the changes necessary for v4.
+The `@docs-dev/cli` comes with a command to automatically upgrade applications generated through `@docs-dev/cli` (v3.x) with most of the changes necessary for v4.
 To update the CLI and upgrade your application run:

 ```
-npm i @feathersjs/cli -g
+npm i @docs-dev/cli -g
 cd myapp
 feathers upgrade
 ```